 Leow, R. P. (2018).
 ISLA: How implicit or how explicit should it be?
 Theoretical, empirical, and pedagogical/curricular issues.
 Language Teaching Research, 23(4), 476-493.

-The project is led by Dr. Nina Vyatkina, Professor of German (Applied Linguistics) and Chair of the Department of German Studies.
-She holds a Ph.D. in German (Applied Linguistics Option) from the Pennsylvania State University.
+The project is led by Dr. Nina Vyatkina, Professor of German and Applied Linguistics at the University of Kansas.
 Her research interests include Instructed Second Language Acquisition, corpus-based language learning and teaching, and learner corpus research.
 Her articles on these topics have appeared in leading Applied Linguistics journals.
-She serves on the Executive Board of the Computer Assisted Language Instruction Consortium (CALICO) and the editorial boards of Language Learning & Technology and International Journal of Learner Corpus Research.
-She is a co-recipient of the 2009 Paul Pimsleur Award for Research in Foreign Language Education from the American Council on the Teaching of Foreign Languages (ACTFL) and has a long history of collaboration with German scholars from the University of Tübingen and Humboldt-University in Berlin, where she spent the 2014 fall semester as a U.S. Fulbright scholar.
+She serves as an Associate Editor of Language Learning & Technology and on the editorial board of the International Journal of Learner Corpus Research.
+She is a co-recipient of the 2009 Paul Pimsleur Award for Research in Foreign Language Education from the American Council on the Teaching of Foreign Languages (ACTFL).

 Citing Incorporating Corpora

 Vyatkina, N. (Ed.).
 (2020).
 Incorporating corpora: Using corpora to teach German to English-speaking learners [Online instructional materials].
 University of Kansas Open Language Resource Center. https://corpora.ku.edu